 The bridge condition measures refer to the percentage of bridges by deck area on the NHS that are in good condition or poor condition.
 The measures assess the condition of four bridge components: deck, superstructure, substructure, and culverts.
 Each component has a metric rating threshold to establish good, fair, or poor condition.
 Each bridge on the NHS is evaluated using these ratings.
 If the lowest rating of the four metrics is greater than or equal to seven, the structure is classified as good.
-If the lowest rating is less than or equal to four, the structure is classified as poor.
-If the lowest rating is five or six, it is classified as fair.
+If the lowest rating is less than or equal to four, the structure is classified as fair.